jondebug/ikea_ego_dataset_toolbox_public/README.md

-tools to process the raw dataset: the raw_data_processing directory can be used to process the raw dataset. run the raw_data_processing/main.py with the directory containing all recordings to be processed as an input arg. the scripts will recursively search the input directory argument and look for recording directories which will be identified by the suffix: recDir
+tools to process the raw dataset: the raw_data_processing directory can be used to process the raw dataset. run the raw_data_processing/main.py with the directory containing all recordings to be processed as an input arg. the scripts will recursively search the input directory argument and look for recording directories which will be identified by the suffix: _recDir

-the directories found will be processed, this can be spliut into three major steps:
+the directories found will be processed, this can be split into three major steps:
 1. data processing: create point clouds by projecting rgb on depth, projecting eye focus point and hand joint points on rgb image.
 2. visualization: create an mp4 clip of the recording from the rgb images
 3. normalization: create more informative and and eye csv files, synchronize eye, hand, rgb, and depth data. dump synchronized data into norm folder.